gsdriver/ssml-check/README.md

   detail,     // Further details about the error (set if type is "audio") }
 ```
+ssml-check is built on top of [ssml-check-core](https://www.npmjs.com/package/ssml-check-core), which provides core syntax validation of SSML.
+This library extends this functionality by looking into files accessed by the input SSML such as audio files to make sure they conform with platform expectations.
 The current version of ssml-check will check for the following:

  * Valid XML format